 Limitations:

-- You are tied to the sponsoring employer—any job or occupation change requires a new nomination & visa
+- You are tied to the sponsoring employer—any job or occupation change requires a new nomination & visa.
+If you need a new 482 sponsor visa, you must find a new employer.

 - Once you leave the sponsor, you may have a limited time (180 days once or up to 365 days cumulatively) to remain in Australia while transitioning to a new sponsor, as per visa bridging rules